1Password/solutions/migration/cleanup-scripts/README.md

 This is a collection of scripts that can help you clean up your 1Password account after performing a migration from LastPass.

+> **note**
+>
+> Learn more about migrating your data from LastPass to 1Password [here](https://support.1password.com/import-lastpass/).

 * [vault_dedupe_helper.py](#identify-duplicate-vaults-for-removal-with-vault_dedupe_helperpy) generates a report for all shared vaults in your account that can help you identify which duplicates to delete, and which to retain.
 * [add_vault_prefix.py](#further-investigate-or-delete-potential-duplicate-vaults-with-add_vault_prefixpy) can take a list of vault UUIDs and prefix each vault name with `!` to make them easy to identify in 1Password for further assessment.
 Alternatively using the `-r` will delete each vault provided in the list.
+* [remove_imported_prefix.py](#remove-imported-prefix-from-imported-vaults-with-remove_imported_prefixpy) will remove the "Imported " prefix from the name of all vaults in your 1Password account.
+Handy to clean things up once you have finalized your migration.

 ## Identify duplicate vaults for removal with [vault_dedupe_helper.py](./vault_dedupe_helper.py)